rich-junwang/rich-junwang.github.io/content/posts/tech/LLM/speech/whisper/index.md

 ## Model

 The model architecture is encoder-decoder Transformer.
 Notice that this is different from LLM training where most models are decoder-only model.
-The reason is for ASR task, the whole audio segment is available before transcribe.
+The reason is for ASR task, the whole audio segment is available before transcription.

 The data flow is as follows
 1. extract fbank features using a window length of 25ms and a stride of 10ms;